W-void/landsat0/S-Net.md

 However, FCN was originally designed for RGB images.
 Applying FCN to remote sensing image without any change will cause huge waste of computing resources.
 And as mentioned before, spectral features are the most essential features of ground objects, and it seems to put the cart before the horse to over emphasize spatial features.

-To solve these problems, we propose a scoop convolution network, which is divided into three parts.
+To solve these problems, we propose a spoon convolution network, which is divided into three parts.
 Firstly, 1 x 1 convolution kernel is used to extract the spectral features of the image; secondly, in order to adapt to the complex underlying surface, variance is used to select the feature map generated in the first step; thirdly, a simple network similar to U-Net is used to extract and predict the spatial features of the ground objects.

 ## 2. Materials and Methods